arista-eosplus/ztpserver/docs/config.rst

 .. note::

-    ^ *The 'add_config' action supports applying block of EOS configuration commands to a node’s startup-config.*
+    * The 'add_config' action supports applying block of EOS configuration commands to a node’s startup-config.

 e.g.